Laurie De Camillis - Canadian Landscape Painter - original oil paintings.

 I get to watch so very carefully the moments move from one to the other making their subtle and not so subtle changes.
 A shadow here and, in a glimpse, gone.
 A soft warm field of grass turns without notice, as a blue chill seeps slowly across the swaying surface, brushing my face.
 The chill runs down my sleeve and onto my brush.

-When creating a painting under these conditions, decisions must be made in the moment and adhered to for a convincing outcome.
+When I create a painting under these conditions, decisions must be made in the moment and adhered to for a convincing outcome.
 While the moments continually change, the decisions are being made just as instantaneously throughout the process to the conclusion of the painting.
 It’s like trying to hit a bullseye at a moving target, over and over again.

 Another moment, another colour and I get to choose from the infinite possibilities.
 With each colour and each stroke, transcribed in real time, within this 90-minute process, a painting is born.
+I do not touch up or go over the painting in the studio.

 Each stroke is necessary and final.